Think with 3D: Geometric Imagination Grounded Spatial Reasoning from Limited Views: Methodology

 \subsection{Data Generation}

 Due to the fact that VLMs naturally only generate textual tokens, they require additional supervised training to learn how to \emph{produce interleaved reasoning patterns that incorporate 3D information}.
-Therefore, we synthesize specific training corpora based on the 10K training data from MindCube dataset~\cite{mindcube}.
-Given an image set from different views $\mathcal{I} = \{I_1, I_2, \ldots, I_n\}$, a question $Q$, and the ground truth response $R$, we employ a high-level model (i.e., GPT-4o) $M$ to complete the reasoning chain.
+Therefore, we synthesize specific training corpora based on the raw question-answer data accompanied by multi-view images.
+Given the image set $\mathcal{I} = \{I_1, I_2, \ldots, I_n\}$, a question $Q$, and the ground truth response $R$, we employ a high-level model (i.e., GPT-4.1) $M$ to complete the reasoning chain.
 Specifically, we prompt the model $M$ to generate step-by-step reasoning that contains placeholders (3D special tokens), where these tokens represent imagined 3D scenes in the mind.
 Denote the response $o$ as:

 Here, $o$ represents the step-by-step reasoning process with embedded 3D placeholders, whose last layer hidden states are required to be consistent with features extracted from the 3D foundation model during supervised training.
 By prompting the large-scale reasoning VLM with various inputs, we are able to collect a training dataset $\mathcal{D} = \left\{ \left( Q^{(i)}, \mathcal{I}^{(i)}, R^{(i)}, o^{(i)} \right) \right\}$, where each $o^{(i)}$ contains interleaved text and 3D placeholders.